-(1) Exams #1 and #2 will be returned to you and corrected versions of the exams will be posted on Moodle.
-Exam #3 will not be returned but can be reviewed during office hours or by appointment.
+- (1) Exams #1 and #2 will be returned to you and corrected versions of the exams will be posted on Moodle.
+Exam #3 will not be returned because it will be Moodle-based.
 If you feel that you were marked unfairly or that marks were missed on your exam, please prepare a short statement explaining the problem.
-The question will then be re-graded and marks adjusted (up or down as is warranted) at the instructor's discretion.

-- (2) No accommodation will be made for poor performance on exams.
+The question will then be re-graded and marks adjusted (up or down as is warranted) at the instructor's discretion. - (2) No accommodation will be made for poor performance on exams.
 Additional work will not be assigned for those who wish to improve their grades. - (3) Students can write missed exams only on two conditions: - a) They must notify the instructor (jeanbaptiste.leca@uleth.ca) BEFORE the exam - b) They must provide an appropriate documentation (i.e. a medical certificate).
-Non-medical reasons for missed exams (e.g. a death in the family) must also be supported with appropriate documentation.
+Non-medical reasons for missed exams (e.g., a death in the family) must also be supported with appropriate documentation.